-Students are organized into learning teams and progress through the program at the same pace.
-Teams in the on-campus program at Benedictine meet on designated weekends (Saturday and Sunday) approximately every third weekend for 16 weekends per year through the first two years.
+Students are organized into learning cohorts which progress through the program together.
 Discipline-based learning objectives are integrated and reinforced through rigorous coursework that is tied to real-world applications.
 Highly interactive classes are characterized by small and whole group discussions, case studies and group projects.

-In the second year, study advances to current issues in students and student services, curriculum, teaching, learning and resource management.
+In the second year, study advances to current topics and trends in leadership, technology, student services, curriculum, teaching, learning and resource and people management.
 The major theme is leading organizations through constructive change.
-Students receive guidance and University support throughout the program.

-Dissertation preparation and research extend through the program.
+Dissertation preparation and research extend throughout the program.
 By the third year, students are actively engaged in completing a dissertation.
-Related to the student's specialized interests, the study is expected to constitute a significant contribution to knowledge in the field of post-secondary education.
-Candidates are expected to relate this knowledge to the theories, concepts and methodologies of their study in organizational development, and include implications for further research and theory development.
+Related to the student's specialized interests, the study is expected to constitute a significant contribution to knowledge in the field of educational leadership and change.
+Candidates are expected to relate this knowledge to the theories, concepts and methodologies of their study in educational leadership, and include implications for further research and theory development.
 The dissertation is presented and defended at the final oral defense.

-Tuition is set each academic year and remains constant for any given cohort.
-In 2014-15, the tuition is $940.00 per semester hour.
+Tuition is determined by credit hour and set and published by the University each academic year.
 Tuition does not include books, fees, or expenses for required conferences or seminars.

-The Ed.D. program provides both the perspective and the tools to anticipate and lead change in higher education.
+The Ed.D. program provides both the perspective and the tools to anticipate and lead change in a variety of settings.
 Coursework is topical in nature, interdisciplinary in focus and grounded in an inquiry-driven methodology characterized by critical thinking, analysis and self-reflection.
-The program readies students for the rigors and challenges of developing and implementing strategic plans, improving learning, managing resources, leading personnel, developing and implementing policy and orchestrating succesful change within an organization.
+The program readies students for the rigors and challenges of developing and implementing strategic plans, improving learning, managing resources, leading personnel, developing and implementing policy and orchestrating successful change within an organization.

-The mission of the Ed.D. program is to prepare educational professionals with knowledge and skills to guide post-secondary institutions in an era of unprecedented change.
+The mission of the Ed.D. program is to prepare professionals with the knowledge, skills and abilities to lead their organizations and institutions in an era of unprecedented change.

-The degree in Higher Education and Organizational Change requires knowledge of theory and extensive practice in the essential subjects affecting higher education.
+The Ed.D. degree requires knowledge of theory and extensive practice in the essential subjects affecting higher education.
 The program asks students to reflect upon their own unique values, ethics and professional commitments and to consider them in the context of those represented by Benedictine University.
-Overall, the program seeks to develop engaging and effective practitioners who are able to use their attributes and knowledge to achieve best practice in their areas of service and can guide the critical changes necessary to keep American higher education the best in the world.
+Overall, the program seeks to develop engaging and effective practitioners who are able to use their attributes and knowledge to achieve best practice in their areas of service and can guide the critical changes necessary to keep higher education in the United States the best in the world.